- Are most active on land, but are skilled and graceful swimmers

 Not “Rodents of Unusual Size”

-Unlike the fictional “Rodents of Unusual Size” from The Princess Bride movie and book, capybaras are relatively docile, but do fight amongst themselves.
+Unlike the fictional “Rodents of Unusual Size” from The Princess Bride movie and book, capybaras are relatively docile, but do sometimes fight amongst themselves.
 But they can weigh more than 170 pounds.
 They hail from Central and South America (not the “Fire Swamp”) where they prefer to live near standing water like riversides, ponds, and marshes.

 Capybaras have been called “swamp hogs” and “water pigs” as they were originally thought to be related to pigs.
 But as rodents, they are more closely related to… guinea pigs.